 On an annual basis, the ADOT LPA Section will summarize the findings of all final O&M Compliance Review Reports conducted during the year.
 These results will be analyzed to identify common trends among the findings, recurring follow-up action plans, best practices to share with other LPAs, areas where LPAs need additional training and focus areas for the next round of Programmatic O&M activities.
-Predominant trends in non-compliance issues may also become topics for discussion at the Fed-Aid Project Delivery Stakeholder Meeting and CA Peer Group meetings as methods of disseminating corrective measures to LPAs.
+Predominant trends in non-compliance issues may also become topics for discussion at project meetings or CA Peer Group meetings as methods of disseminating corrective measures to LPAs.

-The ADOT LPA Section O&M staff will also hold periodic debriefing sessions with members of the Oversight Team to gain their perspective on the entire O&M process.
+The ADOT LPA Section O&M Team will also hold periodic debriefing sessions with members of the Oversight Team to gain their perspective on the entire O&M process.
 The team will be asked to reflect on what went well and what areas may need improvement.
 Information provided throughout the process will be used to modify steps accordingly.
 Lessons learned will be incorporated into the next year's round of regulatory compliance O&M procedures.

-5. Subrecipient Monitoring
+5. SUBRECIPIENT MONITORING